ordbase/generative-orc-721/README.md

 please join the Ordinal Phunks discord .... for now find news & updates  in the #random (General) channel

-ote: this is a world's 1st ORC-721 collection ... first with the new og standard text protocol ... making minting easier (goodbye json, goodbye quotes (`"""`), goodbye commas (`,,,,`), goodbye objects (`{}`) and so on (and less bytes saving sats).
+Note: this is a world's 1st ORC-721 collection ... first with the new og standard text protocol ... making minting easier (goodbye json, goodbye quotes (`"""`), goodbye commas (`,,,,`), goodbye objects (`{}`) and so on (and less bytes saving sats).

 Yes, you can help!
 Looking for inscribe sponsors to get started minting this weekend ... for news & updates join  the Ordinal Phunks discord ..

-Ordinal Phunks - what!? see [**Ordinal Phunks »**](https://twitter.com/OrdinalPhunksV0) for more and discord invite.
+Ordinal Phunks - what!?
+See [**Ordinal Phunks »**](https://twitter.com/OrdinalPhunksV0) for more and discord invite.

 Yes,  do not fade the Ordinal Phunks ...
 Ordinal Phunks are not going away ... and now get 99 D.I.Y.
 (Left-Looking) Phunks frens  ... join us to make it happen.